 - If your child seems to have ‘forgotten’ how to do things like talking or using the toilet, remember that this is normal.
-Once your child feels safe, he’ll be able to do these things again.
+Once your child feels safe, they’ll be able to do these things again.

 - If your child is having trouble with separation, reassure your child that you’re all safe.
-You can also ask your child’s teachers for help with managing the separation.
+You can also ask your child’s teachers for help with managing separation.

 - Try to work through worries with your child.
 For example, ‘I know it was scary when we had to leave home because of the fire.
 But remember how we followed our bushfire plan?
-And then lots of people helped us know what to do next’.
+And then people helped us know what to do next’.